 Caramel Macchiato: A variation of macchiato with caramel syrup and sometimes whipped cream on top.

-Hazelnut Macchiato: This variation is made by adding Hazelnut Syrup to the Macchiato.
+Hazelnut Macchiato: It is made by adding Hazelnut Syrup to the Macchiato.
 The hazelnut syrup adds a rich, nutty flavor to the latte macchiato, complementing the espresso shot nicely.

-Mocha Macchiato: This variation is a favorite among chocolate lovers and is made by adding chocolate syrup to the Macchiato.
+Mocha Macchiato: It is a favorite among chocolate lovers and is made by adding chocolate syrup to the Macchiato.

 The Variations of Cortado

-Cortado Condensada: In some parts of Spain, a cortado is made with a touch of condensed milk instead of simple milk which makes the drink even sweeter.
+Cortado Condensada: In some parts of Spain, a cortado is made with condensed milk instead of simple whole milk which makes the drink even sweeter.

 Cortadito: It is a Cuban version of Cortado.
 It is made by blending the Espresso shot with the Cuban sugar and adding equal parts of condensed milk at the top.